mbroedl/atom-music/README.md

 Upon opening atom-transcribe, a fuzzy search guesses the audio file.
 Currently, ogg, mp3, and wav files in the current working folder are matched based on similarity of the opened file and the audio files.
+Videos can also be loaded and played, while their visibility can be toggled.

 ## Possible future features?